 To begin the SI process, Tetra Tech will review data sources, most importantly, WVDEP's WABbase, warehoused in an Oracle platform with a Microsoft Access relational database interface.
-Guided by the comprehensive SI conceptual model, which represents all potential causes and sources of stress leading to potentially impacted biological assemblages, Tetra Tech will identify all WABbase data that are available to inform our analysis of the likelihood of each candidate cause potentially impacting biological assemblages based on genus or species-level taxonomy in each stream.
+Guided by the comprehensive SI conceptual model, which represents all potential causes and sources of stress leading to potentially impacted biological assemblages, Tetra Tech will identify all WABbase data that are available to inform our analysis of the likelihood of each candidate cause potentially impacting biological assemblages level taxonomy in each stream.